shaik-adnan1/Docs_here/Vscode_Commit_Push-Github.md

   ----- Congragulations your repo has been established with the local working directory!!🎉 -- Now that we did it, let's celebrate by moving on to the next stepp

+7 => 'git push origin master/main(to which branch the changes need to be pushed)'
+ ---- This will push you code along with the changes to the connected repository!!

+HAPPY CODING